Astavie/BookDisplay/README.md

 A java 8 function, with an `ItemStack` as its input and an `IBookWrapper` as its output (more on them later).
 Returns an instance of `IBookWrapper` using the `ItemStack` previously checked against.

 #### Creating a Wrapper
 `BookWrapper` is a class that transforms a `GuiScreen` instance into an overlay that can be drawn on the ingame gui.
-Its constructor has two parameters: `gui`, a new instance of your book gui, and `init`, a boolean.
-If you input `true`, `GuiScreen.initGui()` will be invoked every time the window resolution changes.
+Its constructor has two parameters: `gui`, a new instance of your book gui, and `drawsBackground`, a boolean.
+If your GUI draws a grey background when its opened, you should put `true` here, so Book Display can remove the background in the overlay.

 If you want to add page scrolling, you should override the `left()` and `right()` methods.
 These methods should switch the page, either to the left or right of the current page.

 #### Creating a Custom Wrapper
 `IBookWrapper` is an interface that contains rendering methods that are invoked when drawing the ingame gui.
-The class contains two extra methods you need to override, apart from `left()` and `right()`.
+The class contains 5 extra methods you need to override, apart from `left()` and `right()`.

 ##### draw(side, partialTicks)
 This method should draw the gui on the left or right side of the screen as specified by the `side` parameter.
 If you want to use rendering methods from the vanilla `Gui` class, you can simply make your wrapper extend `Gui`.

 ##### setSize(width, height, side)
 Invoked when the window resolution changes.

+##### onOpen()
+Invoked when the overlay is opened, before its been rendered.

+##### onTick()
+Invoked every tick while the overlay is opened.

+##### onClose()
+Invoked when the overlay is closed, after its been rendered.